guillelozabala/GSheets2Calendar/README.md

 It is based on [this tutorial](https://workspace.google.com/blog/productivity-collaboration/g-suite-pro-tip-how-to-automatically-add-a-schedule-from-google-sheets-into-calendar).

 The original code duplicates events.
-This one fixes the issue.
+This one fixes the issue and prevents empty slots in the calendar.
 I'm sure there are smarter ways to do it, but this version has proved relatively fast and reliable.

 Five columns are included in the schedule the code was made for: Presenters, Starts, Ends, Location, and	Notes.
 Any changes to the number or position of columns require corresponding changes in the code.